Classroom Management Strategies for Student-Centered Classrooms

 5. Having Students Set Goals for Themselves

 Teaching students how to set goals can help motivate students to take responsibility for their learning.
 Setting achievable and realistic goals is a great way to increase student engagement and academic success.
 As teachers, we’re constantly thinking about how our students can improve.
 Showing instead of telling students how to set goals is a great way to shift the classroom dynamic.
 When students take ownership of their learning, they feel empowered.
 This empowerment is crucial for successful classroom management in a student-centered classroom.
-Student-Centered World’s Teachers Pay Teachers page has a great free product that sets up goal setting and growth mindset for the entire school year.
+Student-Centered World’s Teachers Pay Teachers page has a great product that sets up goal setting and growth mindset for the entire school year.
 Check it out here.
 Make sure to follow the page while you’re there.

 Again these are some simple ideas that make a HUGE difference when it comes to classroom management in a student-centered classroom.
 It puts the students in charge of so many aspects of their day-to-day experiences in the classroom and truly does make a difference in their engagement and interactions throughout the school day.

 Sydney currently teaches kindergarten but has experience with 2nd, 4th, and 5th grade.
 She loves to promote critical thinking in the classroom by engaging and exciting resources.
 She loves to share ideas and resources on her blog and TpT store.
 Connect with her on social media: Pinterest, Facebook, Instagram, TpT, Blog.